Forårstærte (Spring Quiche with Bacon, Peas, and Green Onion)

 • Add in cream and milk and whisk together very well, so there are no streaks of egg white or egg yolk.
 Season with a bit of salt and pepper at this stage too.

-• Add in the bacon, pea, and green onion filling mixture.
+• Add in the bacon, pea, and green onion filling mixture to the eggs.

 • Grate the gruyere cheese and add that in as well, mixing everything together thoroughly.